 Wednesday's announcement comes on the heels of an effort by the Idaho County Republican Central Committee to discredit Ahlquist as a true Republican, calling it a “recent 2016 affiliation."

-A document sent to the state's 44 Republican county chairs and most of Idaho’s media outlets outlines his record of donating to democratic candidates, including A.J.
+The group, which has about 15 members, sent a document to the state's 44 Republican county chairs and most of Idaho’s media outlets outlines his record of donating to democratic candidates, including A.J.
 Balukoff in the 2014 gubernatorial campaign, Boise Mayor Dave Beiter and others.

 The resolution says the committee believes the Idaho Republican Party has a vested interest in protecting the integrity of its Republican brand.